duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 # Templates

 A `templates: {}` property should be used to specify the template group and all other templates that are being used.
-Template options can also be provided to enable or disable components depending on the chosen template group.
+Template options can also be provided to enable or disable features depending on the chosen template group.

 - ### group `string` [required unless `item` or `detail` is specified]

     Used to specify the base template (layout) to be used.
-Each template `group` is composed of several components.
-The various options for this will be explained later in the [template overview](#).
+Each template `group` is composed of several features.
+The various options for this will be explained later in the [template overview](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_templates_overview.md).

     This will tell the template system that the templates belonging to the given group will be used for the `item`, `detail`, etc. **unless otherwise specified**.